fymue/cpplog/README.md

 - 'd' | 'f' | 's' | 'o' | 'c' : specify that the to-be-printed parameter is a decimal number, floating-point number, string, object or character
 - '<' : any character put after '<' will be used to right-pad the to-be-printed type (if a max character size was also specified); '>' should be the 2nd to last character in the specified format

+Check out the example below to see how this would look inside an actual program.

 If you wish to be able to log your own custom types, you can simply extend the `LoggerImpl` and provide custom overloads for the `log` method for your custom types (see following example):

 ```